Jump to: Quick Facts · Living Essentials · Pros · Cons · Visas Guide · Residency & Citizenship · Business · Resources

 Becoming a citizen:

-- Chilean citizenship is granted based on several prerequisites defined in the Chilean constitution.
+- Chilean citizenship has set prerequisites in the national constitution.

-- Applicants must demonstrate Spanish language proficiency and provide a detailed dossier, including background checks.
+- You must show: Spanish proficiency and provide a detailed dossier (think: background checks and paperwork).

-- You can chat to them in English, Spanish, French, or German.
+- Consultations available in English, Spanish, French, and German.

-- Ministry of Migration – official government website with useful information on visas, residency, etc. (Spanish and English languages available).
+- Ministry of Migration – Official government website with useful information on visas, residency, etc. Available in Spanish and English.

 How to Move: The Book!